 When planning a trip to Brighton you should also have a think about what you want to do in this beautiful seaside town.
-Brighton has a lot to offer, both for people who are looking to spend a day on the beach, families with children, or tourists who want to do some shopping and sea the sights.
+Brighton has a lot to offer, both for people who are looking to spend a day on the beach, families with children, or tourists who want to do some shopping and see the sights.
 To help you plan out your day more efficiently: here are the best things to do in Brighton.

-Go to the Royal Pavilion
+Go to the Brighton Royal Pavilion

-The Brighton Pavilion is probably one of the most recognisable sights in Brighton.
+Brightons Royal Pavilion is probably one of the most recognisable sights in Brighton.
 This gorgeous little palace in the centre of the city was built as a palace for King George the fourth.
 The palace’s architecture is inspired by exotic places such as China and India, and is now open to the public.

 It can be quite busy at this gorgeous Brighton museum & art gallery, especially since it houses beautiful decorative works that were originally commissioned by the Prince-Regent to be on display here at the Royal Pavilion.

-As the Royal Pavilion is one of the most important attractions in Brighton, it is a good idea to get tickets beforehand.
+As visiting the Royal Pavilion is one of the most important attractions in Brighton, it is a good idea to get tickets beforehand.
 If you would rather not head in, you can also enjoy the beautiful gardens of this palace for free.

 Take a spin on the British Airways i360